How to grow your nails long and strong

 Causes of brittle nails

-Supplementation with B vitamin biotin is likely to improve nail health for those with weak nails (but not further improve already healthy nails).(2) In a pilot study performed in Switzerland nail-plate thickness was increased by 25% with biotin supplementation.(3)
+Supplementation with B vitamin biotin is likely to improve nail health for those with weak nails,3 and in a pilot study performed in Switzerland, the nail-plate thickness was increased by 25% with biotin supplementation.4 A recent review of the evidence concluded that “Oral biotin has been used to treat several nail conditions with promising results”.5

 - Eat 6+ serves of vegetables per day